 If the Capital Works Fund is running low and capital works need to be completed, the strata scheme can do one of a few things.
 It can submit a motion to raise a special levy to cover the upcoming costs, it can apply for government rebates in particular cases, or it could apply for a financial loan.
 The right option for your strata scheme will, as usual, depend on the final vote.

-It’s worth requesting a Section 184 Certificate for information on the administrative and Capital Works Funds when you’re looking to buy into a Sydney strata scheme.
+It’s worth requesting a Section 184 Certificate (previously known as a Section S1908 Certificate) for information on the administrative and Capital Works Funds when you’re looking to buy into a Sydney strata scheme.
 It could potentially be a wiser choice to choose an older building with a healthy Capital Works Fund than a newer building with a minimal fund.
 In most cases, good strata management of your scheme’s financials and upkeep of maintenance will keep your collective funds in excellent condition.